Updated Standings For AEW Continental Classic | PWMania - Wrestling News

-Last night’s episode of AEW Dynamite featured three matches in the Continental Classic Tournament.
+Last Saturday night’s episode of AEW Collision featured three matches in the Continental Classic Tournament.

-In the first match, Don Callis Family’s AEW Unified Champion, “The Rainmaker” Kazuchika Okada, defeated The Death Riders’ “The Bastard” PAC in the Gold League.

-Okada, who lost to Don Callis Family’s “The Protostar” Kyle Fletcher on last week’s show, managed to secure the victory over PAC with a roll-up after dodging a Brutalizer.
+In the first match, “Freshly Squeezed” Orange Cassidy from The Conglomeration defeated Roderick Strong from Paragon in the Blue League.
+The second match saw CMLL World Trios Champion Máscara Dorada triumph over Claudio Castagnoli, the CMLL World Heavyweight Champion from The Death Riders, also in the Blue League.

 Below are the updated standings of the tournament: